The Power of the Dog (2021) Film Review

 Dunst Finally Gets Her Due!

 The cattle drive is to Rose Gordon’s (Kirsten Dunst) hotel and restaurant.
 During their stay, George (the nice brother) proposes to Rose, and she accepts.
 Her husband, we heard a little later, has, conveniently, just committed suicide!
-Meanwhile, Phil (the decidedly bad brother) viciously derides Rose’s tall, thin, effeminate son Peter (Kodi Smit-McPhee) whose papier mache flowers are the centerpiece of each table.
-Remember how good Smit-McPhee, was as Viggo Mortensen’s little boy in John Hillcoat’s 2009 adaptation of Cormac McCarthy’s “The Road”.
-He’s just as amazing here.
+Meanwhile, Phil (the decidedly evil brother) viciously derides Rose’s tall, thin, effeminate son Peter (Kodi Smit-McPhee), whose papier mache flowers are the centerpiece of each table.
+Remember how good Smit-McPhee was as Viggo Mortensen’s little boy in John Hillcoat’s 2009 adaptation of Cormac McCarthy’s “The Road.”
+He’s just as impressive here.

 Rose Moves In!

-Rose quickly moves into the brothers’ large ranch house, packing Peter off to boarding school (he wants to be a doctor) with George fitting the bill.
-A hostile Phil meets her in the living room and there is no escaping his animosity.
+Rose quickly moves into the brothers’ large ranch house, packing Peter off to boarding school (he wants to be a doctor), with George fitting the bill.
+A hostile Phil meets her in the living room, and there is no escaping his animosity.
 His hatred of Rose is never explained.
 Is it because she’s a woman?
 Is it her presence in the house?
 Is it her coming between him and his brother, or a combination of the above?
-He’s especially harsh when she plays her new piano (purchased by George, of course).
+He’s especially harsh when she plays her new piano (purchased by George).

 The Radetzky March.

-As soon as she commences playing her party piece, “The Radetzky March”, Phil joins in on his banjo upstairs, and although what ensues is not exactly “Deliverance“, we know that this is a duel to the death.
+As soon as she commences playing her party piece, “The Radetzky March,” Phil joins in on his banjo upstairs, and although what ensues is not precisely “Deliverance,” we know that this is a duel to the death.
 What we hear is Jonny Greenwood playing the cello.
-We all know this music, but it will never sound quite the same again.
+We all know this music, but it will never sound the same again.
 Under all this psychological pressure, Rose takes comfort in the bottle.
 When Peter returns for Summer Vacation, she is a raging alcoholic!

 Rose’s Decline

-Rose’s decline, after her arrival at chez Burbank, is quite the plunge.
-Dunst, however, is so good, so heartbreakingly real, that she makes it all believable.
-An actress who has been superb in so many movies, gliding back and forth with ease between lead and support, this role finally gets Dunst her due and, finally, her first Oscar nomination.
+Rose’s decline after her arrival at Chez Burbank is quite the plunge.
+Dunst, however, is so good, so heartbreakingly honest, that she makes it all believable.
+An actress who has been superb in so many movies, gliding back and forth with ease between lead and support, this role finally gets Dunst her due and her first Oscar nomination.

 The Power of the Dog